 The term Fetal Alcohol Syndrome (FAS) was first coined in 1973 by Jones and Smith who described malformations and developmental issues affecting children who had prenatal exposure to alcohol.
 Many other terms have subsequently been used to describe the range of birth defects including Fetal Alcohol Effect (FAE); Alcohol Related Neurodevelopmental Disorder (ARND) and others.
 FASD encompasses these terms and all the others used to describe the effects of alcohol while pregnant.

 Over their lifetime, individuals affected by FASD may be challenged by secondary disabilities stemming from their alcohol related brain injuries.
 Secondary issues can include trouble with the law, with housing, with employment, with mental health issues and sexual inappropriateness.
 The range of primary and secondary disabilities associated with FASD has obvious and profound implications for the planning and delivery of health and human services across the lifespan.

 There is no cure for FASD.

 We do not know, but, we do know that in places where people drink a lot of alcohol, it is more common for children to be born with FASD.
 FASD is the most common preventable birth defect.
 It is also the most common reason for a child’s development and learning to be affected.
-FASD is 100% preventable.
-Drinking alcohol is the only cause.
+In Canada, it is estimated that 4% of Canadians have FASD.